stsievert/salmon/docs/source/getting-started.rst

 Experiment initialization with YAML file
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-This section will specify the YAML file; including a ZIP file will only modify the ``targets`` key.

 "YAML files" must obey a standard; see for a (human-readable) description of the specification https://learnxinyminutes.com/docs/yaml/.
 To see if your YAML is valid, go to https://yamlchecker.com/.